Why a Shinfield Eastern relief road is being built

 You can view the work location on Google Maps.

-Construction started in January 2015.
+Construction started in January 2015 and was completed in late 2017.

 - A new overbridge across the M4 motorway connecting the existing Blackboy Roundabout to a new 3 arm signalised junction south of the M4